abhaymishra24/Sketchpad-Application/README.md

 ### Worked By - [Abhay Mishra 🧑‍💻]

-I worked and programmed this project in java programming language.
-I learned new thing in this project and teke some help from book and internet about this project.
+I worked on and programmed this project in the Java programming language.
+I learned new things while working on this project and took some help from books and the internet.
 ### Thank you for visit on this repository😊

 Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝😊